materialsguy/Abaqus_Codes_Inverse_Parameter_Paper/README.md

 *Analyse_sample.py:*
 <ul>
-	<li>The most important aspect of this code is that it allows the creation of field output at defined time points.
-The code also gives examples of extracting different paths from a model.</li>
+	<li>Allows the creation of field output at defined time points.</li>
+	<li>Shows how different paths can be extracted from a model.</li>
 </ul>

 *Boundary_conditions.py:*